-A key question left open by our work is to improve the lower bounds in the oracle model to higher dimensions.
-It is tempting to conjecture that for any dimension $d < \log N$, a lower bound close to $\Omega(\log^d N)$ holds.
-On the other hand, we know that this cannot hold for arbitrary $d$ and $N$, because we also have the $dN$ upper bound (which is better than $\log^d N$ when $d = \omega(\log N)$).

-Another interesting open question is the relationship between the $\Tarski$ problem and the total search complexity class $\CLS{}$ \cite{DP11}, as well as the closely related recently defined class \EOPL{} (which stands for ``End of Potential Line'' \cite{FGMS18,FGMS19}). $\EOPL{}$ is contained in $\CLS{}$, which is contained in both $\PLS$ and $\PPAD$.
-Is $\Tarski$ in $\CLS$ (or in $\EOPL{}$)?
-That would be remarkable, as the proof that it is in $\PPAD$ is currently quite indirect.
-Conversely, can $\Tarski$ be proved to be $\CLS{}$-hard ($\EOPL{}$-hard)?
-(Recall from the previous section that some key problems in $\CLS{}$ related to stochastic games do reduce to $\Tarski$.)

-Another question worth considering is the complexity of the $\unique{}$-$\Tarski{}$ problem, where the monotone function is further assumed (promised) to have a {\em unique} fixed point.
-Is $\unique$-$\Tarski{}$ easier than $\Tarski{}$?
-Note that our $\Omega(\log^2 N)$ lower bound in the oracle model, in dimension $d=2$, applies on the family of ``herringbone'' functions which do have a unique fixed point.
+We have also shown that any upper bound, $g(N,d)$, on the number of queries needed for finding a fixed point of a monotone function $f:[N]^d \rightarrow [N]^d$ translates to an upper bound of $g(|L|,d)$ in the explicit lattice black-box model for finding a fixed point of any monotone function $f:L \rightarrow L$, on any finite lattice $(L,\preceq)$ of dimension $d = dim(L)$.